-But the real question that brings you here — can you watch the NFL and Monday Night Football on ESPN Plus?
-The short answer, unfortunately, is no. But that doesn’t mean you can’t get plenty of original NFL content on ESPN+.
+But the real question that brings you here — can you watch the NFL and Monday Night Football on ESPN+?
+The short answer, unfortunately, is yes.
+Select games will air simulstream on ESPN+.
 To catch the NFL on your ESPN Plus app, here’s what you have to do.

 It seems like every popular network is creating an exclusive streaming app, and who is ESPN to be left behind?
 The all-sports network launched the subscription based ESPN+ in 2018.
 Users can pay per month or sign up for a year at a time.
 You can stream content on the go on a variety of mobile devices, or log in to a TV service such as Roku to watch ESPN+ content on your full-size TV.

 The app is not exactly the same as having access to the regular network.
 Instead, you can stream some sports live — including soccer, combat sports, tennis and hockey — and view highlights from other major leagues.
 The app also offers original content that you can’t find anywhere else.
 If you’re a sports documentary junkie, the library of docs available in the app may be enough to justify a subscription.